kierangoodacre/mesheeChat/README.md

 1. Centralised authority control-freed
 2. Robustness in natural disaster
-3. Political free
+3. Politically free
-4. No more spying
+4. No more monitoring from oppresive regimes

 ### Security